-Personal loan APRs for golf memberships can range from 4.99% to 35.99% depending on the loan term and your credit qualifications.
+Personal loan APRs for golf memberships can range from 4.99% to 35.99%, but only those with great credit will be eligible for the personal loans with the lowest rates.
 Because the loans are unsecured, lenders rely exclusively on your credit, employment status, and income for qualification.
 For example, LightStream, a leader in the online loan marketplace, currently offers APRs as low as 5.74%* with AutoPay for golf membership loans.
 To qualify for the lowest APRs with LightStream you must have good to excellent credit.

 What Can You Afford?